 Memorial Medical Center (the Medical Center) is an acute care critical access hospital (CAH) located in Port Lavaca, Texas.
 The Medical Center is a component unit of Calhoun County (the County) and the Board of County Commissioners appoints members to the Board of Managers (the Board) of the Medical Center.
-The Medical Center primarily earns revenues by providing inpatient, outpatient and emergency care services to patients in the County's area.
+The Medical Center primarily earns revenues by providing inpatient, outpatient and emergency care services to patients in the County's area and beginning in 2015 providing care to nursing home residents.